What to Buy (and When)

 Endangered Macs: Replace ASAP!

 Unfortunately, the days of wine, roses, and using a computer for a full decade are long behind us.
-The hardware may hold up, but once a Mac is no longer receiving security updates from Apple, it’s just not safe to keep using it.
+The hardware may hold up, but once a Mac is no longer receiving security updates from Apple, it’s just not safe to keep using it for anything important.

-The Macs listed below can’t be updated to Big Sur.
+The Macs listed below can’t run macOS 14 Sonoma.
 These Macs (and anything older) should be decommissioned immediately.

 What’s the best iPhone to buy?